 Along the way, I completed a 3-year movement-based expressive arts training program at Tamalpa Institute in 2014 that helped me re-inhabit my body and find home in it.
 I also completed Level 3 of the LoVetri Method in Somatic Voicework™ in 2019 that helped me with functional and technical aspects of the voice.
 I have also studied vocal improvisation and circle singing with Rhiannon, Bobby McFerrin, and Zuza Goncalves since 2019.
 In 2024, I became a Certified Teacher of Fitzmaurice Voicework® after completing a 2-year training that released body tension so that my whole instrument can resonate more fully and focus the sound through my focus line.

 I love learning, and it has been a natural progression to share the tools and practices that helped me free my voice with others.
-Some other modalities I draw on include: breath work, meditation/mindfulness, yoga, qigong and tai chi, somatic & drama therapy, vocal, theater, and performance improvisation, dance and movement, embodied storytelling, and sound healing.
+Some other modalities I draw on include: breath work, meditation/mindfulness, yoga, qigong and tai chi, somatics, drama therapy, improvisation, dance and movement, embodied storytelling, and sound healing.
 I am deeply informed by Buddhism having spent months living at Thich Nhat Hanh’s Plum Village and doing many mindfulness retreats, Barbara Ann Brennan’s energy and healing work in Hands of Light, Julia Cameron’s The Artist’s Way, and Taoist and Yogic models of the body/chakras/qi.
 I have studied ancestral healing with Daniel Foor, shamanic journeying with The Way of the Shaman, and psychodrama and drama therapy with Armand Volkas.
-I am on faculty at the Wheat Institute and teach an expressive arts course called The Art of Solidarity.
-I also am a mindfulness and dharma teacher at Spirit Rock and East Bay Meditation Center.
-I teach Free Your Voice at conferences and universities around the world including Embodied in Color Conference, Mental Health at the Intersections, CIIS, UC Berkeley, and more.

-I have spent most of my adult life healing around adoption trauma and from estrangement from my adoptive mother.
-This has meant reconnecting with ancestors (of blood, spirit, land, and care), and re-parenting my inner child in inner parts work (internal family systems) with large doses of compassion practice to integrate all these parts and make peace/feel whole.
+I have spent most of my adult life healing around adoption trauma and estrangement from my adoptive mother.
+This has meant reconnecting with ancestors (of blood, spirit, land, and care), and re-parenting my inner child in parts work (internal family systems) with large doses of compassion practice to integrate all these parts.
 Psychotherapy and Buddhist practices around ways to end suffering underpin my work.
-I’ve worked on gender dysphoria and accepting/celebrating my sexuality after growing up in a very religious household.
-I am so grateful for all the teachers and guides and practices and support that have helped me on this journey.
+I’ve journeyed through gender dysphoria and accepting/celebrating my sexuality after growing up in a very religious household.
+A large part of my journey has been coming into the healing gifts of the scapegoat (being exiled and having other people’s unprocessed shadows being projected onto me), which include having a healthy, intimate relationship with my own shadow, sensitivity, resilience, independence, empathy, strength, and wholeness.

 In love and freedom, Phoenix Song